Bank of Cyprus Privacy Statement

 We can only use your personal data to promote our products and services to you if we have your explicit consent to do so or, in certain cases, if we consider that it is in our legitimate interest to do so.

 You have the right to object at any time to the processing of your personal data for marketing purposes, which includes profiling, by contacting at any time your personal banker or any branch of the Bank either in person or in writing.

 11. How long we keep your personal information for

-We will keep your personal data for as long as we have a business relationship with you [as an individual or in respect of our dealings with a legal entity for which you are the authorized representative / agent or beneficial owner) in relation to which we have obtained your personal data.
+We will keep your personal data for as long as we have a business relationship with you or another person (for example, a legal entity for which you are the authorized representative / agent or beneficial owner) in relation to which we have obtained your personal data.

 Once our business relationship with you or that other relevant person has ended, we may keep your data for up to ten (10) years in accordance with the directive of the Data Protection Commissioner (http://www.dataprotection.gov.cy).

 We may keep your data for longer than 10 years if we cannot delete it for legal, regulatory or technical reasons.

-For prospective customer personal data [or authorized representatives/agents or beneficial owners of a legal entity prospective customer] we shall keep your personal data for 6 months from the date of notification of the rejection of your or that other person’s application for banking services and/or facilities or from the date of withdrawal of such application, as per Data Protection Commissioner directive (http://www.dataprotection.gov.cy).
+For prospective business relationships with you or another person in relation to which we may obtain your personal data we shall keep your personal data for 6 months from the date of notification of the rejection of your or that other person’s application for banking services and/or facilities or from the date of withdrawal of such application, as per Data Protection Commissioner directive (http://www.dataprotection.gov.cy).

 12. Your data protection rights

 You have the following rights in terms of your personal data we hold about you: